Madridgato/abc-banana-test3/Readme.md

 To compare multiple URLs / test environments, put in the different URLs in the 1st argument of the JSONTestMultipleEnvironments function

-3) To test JSON files against various arid files I have put in the various arid file names into the JSONTestMultipleEnvironments function I have created.
+3) To test JSON files arid key I have the the checkARID function which tests the value of arid key in the .json file against the name of the file given